MODOS Training for a Sustainable Future

 MODOS is a circular economy training programme for micro, small and medium size enterprises.
-It is a joint initiative of the Economic Development Office (EDO) of Dublin City Council and the Eastern Midlands Waste Region Office (EMWRO).
+It is a joint initiative of Dublin City Council and the Eastern-Midlands Regional Waste Management Planning Office..

 What is the circular economy?

 Our current economic model is based on a linear ‘take-make-waste’ approach, which is costly for businesses and bad for the environment.
-It is a model that relies on large quantities of cheap, easily accessible materials and energy.
-By contrast, a circular economy generates no waste; it is efficient and environmentally sustainable.
-In a circular economy, products, components and materials are kept in use for as long as possible, continually creating value.
+By contrast, a circular economy is efficient and environmentally sustainable.
+In a circular economy, products, components and materials are kept in use for as long as possible.
 Supply and production chains operate in ‘closed-loops’ making them less wasteful and more resilient.
-New business models based around leasing, re-manufacturing, recycling and upcycling become possible – saving businesses money and reducing environmental impacts.
+New business models based around leasing, re-manufacturing, recycling and upcycling become possible, saving businesses money and reducing environmental impacts.

 How does the circular economy benefit businesses?

 Adopting circular economy principles can help your business:

 - Save money, reduce waste and increase resilience

 - Unlock new business opportunities that also help the environment